 "The flexibility offered by MSAB is really beneficial for family life."
 As a working parent, Wendy knows the juggling act that this often requires.
-"The flexibility of my job allows me to embrace the joys of parenthood, for lunch breaks.
-Our time in the office is also useful
+"The flexibility of my job allows me to embrace the joys of parenthood, which is not always possible in other places.
+With the freedom to manage my own time, I can spend quality time with my child and maintain a healthy work-life balance.
+The confidence that the management team has in us is invaluable.
+This is incredibly important, particularly when you are raising a child."